-When Danielle Ponder and the Tomorrow People hit the stage things get torqued up quickly like a tent revival during tornado season.
-Named Top Ten Bands to watch by CityPaper, and winner of the 2015 and 2016 Roc Awards, "Best Band", Danielle Ponder and the Tomorrow People transcend musical genres with a blast of deep, powerful groove and soul.
-The band is the groove while Ponder’s pipes keep it rooted in soul.
-And according to Ponder, soul is more than a sound.
+Danielle Ponder's pipes soar with soul, affection, and conviction.
+It's both gut-wrenching and exhilarating.
+Named Top Ten Bands to watch by CityPaper, and winner of the 2015 and 2016 Roc Awards, "Best Band", Danielle Ponder transcends musical genres with a blast of deep, powerful soul.

 This Rochester, NY Native has spent the past years rendering goose bumps by perfecting her style and charismatic performance.
 She sings, you listen, you melt.
 The result of her focus and dedication is a tone that is both enchanting and seductive along with a riveting, honest stage presence.
-It is this voice that has helped her secure gigs opening up for powerhouses such as George Clinton, Ledisi and The Roots.
-The band has also completed two successful European tours.
+It is this voice that has helped her secure gigs opening up for George Clinton, Ledisi and The Roots.
+Danielle consistently sells out her shows in her hometown and she has completed three European tours.
 Boyd Kletter of Bourbon Street Blues Club in Amsterdam said "Danielle shines bright both on and off the stage.
 She's truly is a star!"

-Beyond Danielle's musical talent, she is a passionate defense attorney, speaker and Adjunct Professor.
+Beyond Danielle's musical talent, she is a former Public Defender and Tedx speaker.

 Danielle has dedicated the past 15 years to organizing and speaking up for marginalized communities.
 She has worked on issues such as education funding, women's rights, and has spent the past 8 years working for criminal justice reform.
 Danielle was recently highlighted by the American Bar Association.
 In 2017 she created the Multi-Media show For the Love of Justice, where she shines light on our criminal justice system through powerful lyrics and thought provoking visuals.